TruebitProtocol/truebit-eth/README.md

 # Native installation

 You may wish to experiment with this tutorial on your native command line rather than running them inside the Docker container.
 Moreover, native installation may enhance network communication performance.
-To set up natively, first clone the Truebit repo.
+To set up natively, first download [git](https://www.atlassian.com/git/tutorials/install-git) and clone the Truebit repo.
 ```bash
 git clone https://github.com/TrueBitFoundation/truebit-eth
 ```